General Movie Recording Precautions

 - To enable starting/stopping movie recording by pressing the shutter button completely, set [Fully-press] for [: Shutter btn function for movies] to [Start/stop mov rec] ().

-- Most external microphones equipped with a 3.5 mm mini-plug can be used.
+- Most external microphones compatible with 3.5 mm mini-jacks can be used.

 - Any connected external microphone is used instead of the built-in microphone.

 - Focus preset during movie recording is available when using (super) telephoto lenses equipped with this function released in and after the second half of 2011.

 - YCbCr 4:2:0 (8-bit) color sampling and the BT.709 color space are used for 4K and Full HD movies.